 The Virden and District Chorale and the Virden Collegiate Institute, under the direction of Michelle Chyzyk continue their unflagging surge of fabulous musicals.
-They recently polished off The Addams Family to great acclaim and wild applause!
-Congratulations to this production on being selected the Rainbow Stage School Award recipient for 2018.
-The award includes a cash prize of $1,000, as well as special recognition at Rainbow Stage’s opening night of "Beauty and the Beast" on Aug.
+Last spring they polished off The Addams Family to great acclaim, and were selected the Rainbow Stage School Award recipient for 2018.
+The award included a cash prize of $1,000, as well as special recognition at Rainbow Stage’s opening night of "Beauty and the Beast" on Aug.
 16. Read the Brandon Sun article here.

 The choirs of Oak Lake are directed by their founder, Karyn Morrow-Penner, who is also the music specialist at Oak Lake Community School.
 Enjoy their bios: